igarsh/Snegovik_3D/README.md

 OpenGL playground.
 C++Builder5 project
 Run exe file to see the result.
-User Arrow keys to rotate the white bastard
+Use Arrow keys to rotate the white bastard